 15. Visit the tip of Scotland – John o’Groats

-Although admittedly not the most prettiest of areas in Scotland, if you’re far north (perhaps doing the NC500?) then you might want to visit John o’Groats which is at the tip of Scotland.
+If you’re in the far north of the country, perhaps doing the NC500 or visiting Inverness, then you might want to drive to John o’Groats which is at the tip of Scotland.
 It’s where many people take epic journeys across the country to the opposite spot in England – Lands End in Cornwall!

-You can get your photo taken there with the sign posts telling you how far you are from your home town.
+You can get your photo taken there with the famous sign posts telling you how far you are from other places in the world.

 16. Wild camp under the stars